 Cut out your desired hat size from the pattern.
 I added on an extra 2,5cm all around the outside edge of the brim (pieces 7a), to turn it into a wider brimmed hat.

 Iron sufficient interfacing to your fabric, for your hat lining.
 I.e. Enough fabric must be interfaced for two brim pieces, two side pieces and one crown piece.
-My fabric was quite thin, so I also interfaced the brim pieces for the outer fabric layer.
+My fabric was quite thin, so I also interfaced the brim pieces for the lining fabric layer.
 Cut out all your pieces.
 (With iron on interfacing, I find it easier to iron the interfacing to the fabric before cutting out your pieces.
 It means you only need to cut once and you know that the pieces will match perfectly.)

 Follow the oliver + s steps to “assemble the cap”.
 Do this for both the outer fabric and the lining.